 If that sounds like a lot, start with what you can do.
 You’ll probably find that you’ll start to crave the benefits.
 As you start to improve vagal tone and experience more calm, less stress, and better emotion regulation, it becomes self-reinforcing.
 You want more.

 The good news is it’s likely that many of the foundational Primal lifestyle behaviors also improve vagal tone.
 That’s likely one pathway by which they improve health and wellbeing.
-Stay tuned for part two of this series, where I’ll talk about how this might work.
+Check out part two of this series, where I talk about how this might work.
 It’s very rad indeed!